sabrinacamp2/Non-Terra-GCP/Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md

 		#example
 		sudo docker run -e R_LIBS='/home/jupyter/packages' --rm -it -u jupyter -p 8080:8080 -v /mnt/disks/scamp-singlecell:/home/jupyter --entrypoint /bin/bash us.gcr.io/broad-dsp-gcr-public/terra-jupyter-bioconductor:2.1.11
 		```
 	- To explain some of this command, we are specifying that we want to interactively run the docker container as the non-root `jupyter` user (this is how its done in Terra notebooks).
 We specify to place user-installed R packages into the `/home/jupyter/packages` location.
-We perform port mapping `8080:8080` so that we can access the services running inside the docker (when we connect to a jupyter notebook via the browser).
-So far, only the `8080` port has worked, not sure why.
+We perform port mapping `8080:8080` so that we can access the services running inside the docker.
 We are mounting our persistent disk to the `/home/jupyer` location inside of the docker.
 This means when you are inside of the docker, ONLY the things saved in the `/home/jupyter` path will be saved to the persistent disk.
 Everything else will not be saved.
 (You really don't need to worry about this, the $HOME dir is /home/jupyter so by default things will be installed/saved here).
 When you exit the docker, navigate to `/mnt/disks/{folder-name}` to access what you put in `/home/jupyter` when you were inside of the docker.
 	- Terra docker images not cached on the boot disk (those cached listed [here](Supplementary-information.md#How-the-boot-disk-image-used-in-this-tutorial-was-created)) **can still be used here**, but the `docker run` command will take significantly longer.
 This is because it is pulling the docker from scratch.
-If you don't plan on using any of the cached images, I would recommend creating a new boot disk image to use with your VMs that have the environments you want, instructions [here](Supplementary-information.md#newboot)
+If you don't plan on using any of the cached images, I would recommend creating a new boot disk image to use with your VMs that have the environments you want, instructions [here](Supplementary-information.md#newboot).
 1. Set up gcloud authentication. <a name="gcloudauth"></a>
    - With newer versions of gcloud, it's no longer possible to authenticate on a machine that doesn't have a web browser (like the GCP VM).
 The new Instructions below for authenticating a machine without a web browser is from the [google cloud SDK documentation](https://cloud.google.com/sdk/docs/authorizing#auth-login) You _should_ only have to do this once, because the credentials are stored on the persistent disk and could be used with any VM. _I think?_
 		1. Once inside Terra docker, run the following command in the GCP VM: